KingSeaStar/Oceanography-Underwater-Glider-Survey-Amelia-2016-Wilimington-Canyon/README.md

 I plan to translate some of the scripts from MATLAB to Phython.
 I have learned from or directly used the scripts written by others in the oceanography community, meteology community, earth science community, and on the internet.
 Bugs might exist in some of the scripts.
-Purpose 1: Analyze and visualize data for research projects.
-Try to understand the ocean, the earh system.
-Contribute to our labrotory and the oceanography community.
-Purpose 2: Apply mathematical skills to concrete dataset.
-Keep my intellectual mind in shape.